Gry's Virtual Keyboard Museum

 Yamaha Motif ES7 (2006)

-This is a great sounding machine but it is very advanced.
+This is a great sounding machine but it was very advanced for the time.

-I also installed the PLG150-AN expansion board, which gives it a more analog sound.
+I also installed the PLG150-AN expansion board, which gave it more analog sounds.

 Maybe it is just too much technology and too little soul.
 As a result I sold it in 2008